mufkuw/m-paperless/docs/api.md

 ## API Versioning

-The REST API is versioned since Paperless-ngx 1.3.0.
+The REST API is versioned since M-Paperless 1.3.0.

 - Versioning ensures that changes to the API don't break older clients.